-Section 28 was introduced because it was felt that teaching about sexual diversity and gender diversity would ‘promote homosexuality’ and ‘indoctrinate vulnerable people’.
+Section 28 was introduced because it was felt that teaching about sexual diversity would ‘promote homosexuality’ and ‘indoctrinate vulnerable people’.
 It was introduced with no evidence backing up the claim even though for the rest of the educational curriculum in all settings there has to be at least some evidence to show efficacy.

 - We are all born equal in dignity and rights

 - We have a right to freedom of opinion and expression (as long as it does not curb that of others).